torvalds/linux/Documentation/filesystems/porting.rst

 Calling conventions for ->d_automount() have changed; we should *not* grab an extra reference to new mount - it should be returned with refcount 1.

+---

+**highly recommended**

+The file operations mmap() callback is deprecated in favour of mmap_prepare().
+This passes a pointer to a vm_area_desc to the callback rather than a VMA, as the VMA at this stage is not yet valid.

+The vm_area_desc provides the minimum required information for a filesystem to initialise state upon memory mapping of a file-backed region, and output parameters for the file system to set this state.